areff2000/areff2000.github.io/_posts/2018-05-01-observable.markdown

 ---
 <p>A University of Melbourne training on Interactive Data Visualisation was held on 17,19 April, 2018.
 <br><br>
-Observable is a remarkable tool that combines, html control elements, plot.ly data visualisation and javascript calculations to produce interactive, attractive and reactive calculations and visualisations.</p>
+<a href="https://beta.observablehq.com">Observable</a> is a remarkable tool that combines, html control elements, plot.ly data visualisation and javascript calculations to
+produce interactive, attractive and reactive calculations and visualisations.</p>

 ### Documenting the Observable Model